 Option 3: Convert to Non-Group health with current plan(s)

 Drawback: Benefits almost always less comprehensive than GIC plan coverage.

-Procedure: Check non-group conversion on Insurance Enrollment and Change Form (Form-1) before sending it to the GIC.
-Instruct the employee to contact their health plan for a non-group conversion application, benefit changes, procedures and costs.
+Procedure: Check non-group conversion on Employment Status Change Form (Form-1A) before sending it to the GIC.
+Instruct the employee to contact their health plan for a non-group conversion application, benefits, procedures and costs.

 Benefit: Ability to continue life insurance coverage.

 Drawback: Rates and benefits almost always lower than GIC plan coverage.